Thick-cut French Toast with Maple-Ginger Pink Grapefruit

 - 2 tablespoons milk Add to list

-- 8 slices Challah or country-style bread (about 3/4-inch thick) Add to list
+- 8 (3/4-inch-thick) slices Challah or country-style bread Add to list

-With a zester or microplane, remove the zest from the grapefruit.
-Cut a small slice off each end of the grapefruit and stand it upright on a cutting surface.
-With a knife, remove the peel from the grapefruit in strips, maintaining the curved shape.
+With a zester or microplane, remove zest from grapefruit.
+Cut a small slice off each end of grapefruit and stand it upright on a cutting surface.
+With a knife, remove the peel in strips, maintaining the curved shape.
 Holding the grapefruit in one hand, cut out the segments of fruit between the membranes.
 Hold your hand over a bowl to catch any juices.
-When you are done, squeeze the remaining juices from the skeleton of the grapefruit into the bowl, and reserve.
+When you are done, squeeze remaining juices from the membrane into the bowl; reserve.

-In a small sauté pan, melt 1 tablespoon of butter and add the almonds, ginger, 3 tablespoons of the maple syrup, and the reserved juice.
-Bring to a simmer and cook until the consistency of light syrup, about 1 to 2 minutes.
+In a small sauté pan, melt 1 tablespoon butter over medium heat.
+Add almonds, ginger, 3 tablespoons maple syrup and reserved juice.
+Bring to a simmer and cook until the consistency of light syrup, 1 to 2 minutes.
 Remove from heat and allow to cool slightly.
-Toss in the grapefruit sections.
-Stir very gently to coat the sections and set aside.
+Toss in grapefruit sections.
+Stir very gently to coat the sections; set aside.

-Beat the eggs with the milk, the remaining 1 tablespoon of maple syrup, and add 1 teaspoon of the grapefruit zest.
-Heat a large sauté pan over medium heat and melt the remaining 2 tablespoons of butter.
+Beat eggs with milk, remaining 1 tablespoon syrup and add 1 teaspoon grapefruit zest.
+Heat a large sauté pan over medium heat and melt remaining 2 tablespoons butter.
 Dip 3 or 4 slices of bread into the egg batter and cook until golden brown on both sides.
 Remove to a heated platter or keep warm in a low oven.
-Dip the remaining slices in egg batter and cook as above.
+Dip remaining slices in egg batter and cook as above.